ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows-eclipse.rst

     :width: 450px

 - Click the "Behavior" tab, select "Use custom build arguments" enter ``waf``.
 Additional arguments such as ``-j 16`` may be added here.
 The argument ``-j 16`` configures Cygwin to use 16 logical processors of the 8 core machine in this example.
-- Setting "Workbench Build Behavior" will alllow the use of built-in buttons for clean and build all targets.
+- Setting "Workbench Build Behavior" will allow the use of built-in buttons for clean and build all targets.
 Note if you prefer to only build for a single vehicle type using these buttons change "build" to "copter".

 .. image:: ../images/eclipse-install3b.png
     :target: ../_images/eclipse-install3b.png